0xPolygon/polygon-edge-docs/docs/home/polygon-sdk-architecture.md

 The current list of supported consensus algorithms:

-* IBFT
 * Ethereum's Nakamoto PoW
+* IBFT (⚠️WIP)
-* Clique PoA (not fully implemented yet)
+* Clique PoA (⚠️WIP)

-We plan to add support for more consensus algorithms in the future (HotSuff, Tendermint etc).
-Contact us if you would like to use a specific, not yet supported algorithm for your project.
+We plan to add support for more consensus algorithms in the future (HotSuff, Tendermint etc).<br /> [Contact the team](mailto:contact@polygon.technology) if you would like to use a specific, not yet supported algorithm for your project.

 ## Blockchain
 The Blockchain layer is the central layer that coordinates everything in the Polygon SDK system.
 It is covered in depth in the corresponding *Modules* section.